ASU-CodeDevils/docs.codedevils.org/public/website/developer-tools/slack-api.md

 button.
 We are still working on making this application easier to distribute, but for right now Flameboi is used solely for our organization.
 :>

+You can see the GitHub documentation [here](https://asu-codedevils.github.io/flameboi-slack-api/index.html) if you are developing the Flameboi API.